10 Benefits Of Green Beans, Nutrition Profile, & Side Effects

 Source: USDA, Beans, snap, green, raw

 Looking at the nutritional profile, grabbing a pack of green beans from your nearest supermarket is an absolute no-brainer.
-But how do you select and store it the right way?
+The next section discusses a few common varieties of green beans that you may want to try.

 How To Choose And Store Green Beans

 • Check the color.
-Look for beans that bright green.
+Look for beans that are bright green.
 A yellowish or brownish tint may mean they are spoiled.
+If you are buying canned beans, do check the expiry date.

 • Check the surface.
 The skin of the pod must be tight and smooth.
 If the skin has creases or lumps, you may want to shove it aside.